Furniture & Non-electricals

 -

-Rymans - have a tub usually at the front of the shop where you can drop off (some maybe in conjunction with Terracycle).
+Rymans stores have a collection tub (usually at the front of the shop) where you can drop off your pens.

 Spectacles